State of the Canadian Space Sector Report

 Market Share by Value-Chain Category

-Space sector revenues can be broken down into value-chain segments and sub-segments based on the type of work that the organization is carrying out in order to produce goods and services.
+Space sector revenues can be broken down into value-chain segments and categories based on the type of work that the organization is carrying out in order to produce goods and services.
 The two main segments are upstream and downstream activities.
-The upstream segment in Canada—comprised of the research, engineering and consulting as well as space and ground segment manufacturing sub-segments—was worth roughly $0.9B in .
-The downstream segment—comprised of the satellite operations, manufacturing of products (e.g. terminals), development of software applications, and the provision of services (e.g. broadcasting) sub-segments—was worth $4.6B in .
-A detailed description of the value-chain categorization is provided in Annex C. Revenues in each sub-segment can be broken down as follows:
+The upstream segment in Canada – comprised of the Research, Engineering and Consulting; Space Segment Manufacturing; and Ground Segment Manufacturing categories – generated $0.9B in revenues in .
+The downstream segment – comprised of the Satellite Operations; Products and Applications (e.g. manufacturing of terminals and development of software applications); and Services (e.g. broadcasting) categories – generated $4.7B in revenues in .
+A detailed description of the value-chain categorization is provided in Annex C. Revenues in each category can be broken down as follows:

-- Research, Engineering and Consulting amounted to $209M in , a 2% growth ($4M) from .
-This sub-segment accounts for 4% of total revenues.
+- Research, Engineering and Consulting amounted to $195M in , a 7% decline ($14M) from .
+This category accounts for 3% of total revenues.

 Market Share by Sector of Activity

-Of the $4.6B in Satellite Communication revenues, the vast majority (91%) was derived from activities in the downstream segment, broken down as follows:
+In , Satellite Communication generated $4.7B in revenues, accounting for 85% of total space revenues.
+The vast majority (90%) of Satellite Communication revenues was derived from activities in the downstream segment, broken down as follows:

 The remainder of Satellite Communication revenues was related to upstream segment activities: